vortexntnu/software-learning-period/services-tutorial/README.md

 ## Task 1: Make your own service

-The goal is to make a sevice called AddTwoInts that is located in its own package, and create a server that is dependent on ADDTwoInts.
+The goal is to make a sevice called AddTwoInts that is located in its own package, and create a server that is dependent on AddTwoInts.
 You will then send a request to the server using a terminal.

 1. Create a package for your services.